LucDuponcheelAtGitHub/PSBP/README.md

 *Exercise*

-Is the following law a valid one (open question)?
+Is the following law a reasonable one (open question)?

 ```lean
 class ExtraLawfulCreationalQuestion